 As for the Great American Online Marketplace, the story is still being written.
 If they are to replace malls in the hearts of American consumers, the online marketplace analysis is that they will need to move forward from offering convenience alone and think about how they can bring true social interaction into online shopping.
 Sites like Poshmark are bringing elements from social media into marketplaces, allowing people to like, share, and comment on listings.
 Facebook also launched its own marketplace in 2019 and is already making huge gains.

 However, the end goal has to be creating a place where a group of friends can sit in their separate bedrooms and browse clothes together.
 They should be able to see the same products at the same time, give opinions in a closed chat group, and have a fun, shared experience.
 Online marketplaces that can bring this part of Gruen’s original vision for malls to life will be well-served.

 When that happens, it will be time for a significant change.
 Malls were called “shopping centers” for the first quarter-century of their existence, until their influence on culture became so great that they demanded a new name.
 We’re now 25 years into the era of online marketplaces, and on the brink of bringing those social interactions into customer experiences.
 When that happens, perhaps we’ll stop talking about “online marketplaces” and will move into the age of “e-malls.

 * Stats and information from the opening of this article taken from Bill Bryson’s Made In America.

-This article is part of the ‘US Marketplaces Advertising and Impact Guide’ which was released in August 2021.
+This article is part of the ‘US Marketplaces Advertising and Impact Guide’ which was released in August 2021 and shares it analyses on the online marketplace.
 You can download the full report here.
 It contains insight into the past, present, and future of multi-vendor sites, and focuses on the power of Programmatic Ad Campaigns to increase sales and promote brand loyalty.